reinhart1010/nix/docs/en/common/arduino-builder.md

 # arduino-builder

 Compile arduino sketches.
-DEPRECATION WARNING: This tool is being phased out in favor of `arduino`.
+DEPRECATION WARNING: this tool is being phased out in favor of `arduino`.
 More information: <https://github.com/arduino/arduino-builder>.

 - Compile a sketch: